When thinking about saving strategies planning for retirement, you have a lot of options to choose from. Although

 Can you contribute to both a 403(b) & 457(b)?

 The employer decides which plans are available to which groups of employees.
-So, you may be able to contribute to both plans.
-If both are available to you, you can contribute the maximum amount allowed under both plans.
-Unlike contributions to other employer plans like 403(b), 401(k) and SIMPLE IRAs—which you must combine to determine if you've met the maximum salary deferral limit—contributions to 457(b) plans are separate.
+So, you may be able to contribute up to the maximum amount to both plans if they are available to you.
+Unlike contributions to other employer plans like 403(b)s, 401(k)s and SIMPLE IRAs—which you must combine to determine if you've met the maximum salary deferral limit—contributions to 457(b) plans are separate.

 Which is better, a 403(b) or 457(b)?